 How it works

-The quality of the data itself generated with will be checked for consistency algorithmically and compared and weighted with more experienced users, making sure that the data is statistically internally and externally valid worldwide.
-Moreover, extensive gamefication is used for motivating people to become known as better Enviraters.
+The quality of the data itself will be checked for consistency algorithmically and compared and weighted with more experienced users, making sure that the data is statistically internally and externally valid worldwide.
+Analytics and machine learning will have a key role in the data quality implementation.
+Moreover, extensive gamification is used to engage and motivate people to become better enviraters.

 Locals have a natural, vested interest to monitor changes nearby their homes.
 Tourists will get added benefit from Envirate and show beautiful areas.
 When you enter a new city, just click one button to see what environmental activities are around – join the activities, feel the fun and social empowerment!
 Your tourist trips will never be the same!
 Many NGOs will benefit from the use of Envirate.
 However, environmental activities are not only for environmentalists – this is a tool for everybody; for all of humanity.

 The applications are limitless.
 Envirate can help cities, communities, and activists refocus appropriate resources, help corporations and businesses take local responsibility, inform realtors of prime locations, be an early warning system for environmental abuse…or simply tell you the best place to go for a walk.
 It has the potential to immediately change people’s quality of life for the better, as well as to monitor long-term environmental factors, to stimulate clean-up projects – in general, to promote local environmental activities.
 With even a small fraction of the global population as watchdogs for our planet, this becomes a CHANGE.